YOUR COMPLETE TRAVEL GUIDE TO CANCUN

 Smiles and a fun game of charades is a great way to get to know the locals.
 In any case, it’s always good to know a few words.

-In this post, you will find some words and phrases to help you out.
+In this post on safety in Mexico, you will find some words and phrases to help you out.

 Knowing a few words and have a basic understanding of the language is always helpful especially in unwanted circumstances.

 Also, I would always have travel insurance when I travel.
 I specifically recommend going with World Nomads as they have the best adventure travel coverage, covering activities like snorkeling, hiking, etc. And if you upgrade to explorer status, it’s a little more expensive but it has more extended coverage, including diving.